-Selling a home-based, or single-person business in perfect time for a profitable price is a challenging task for the owners.
-With a large number Baby Boomer’s reaching retiring age each year, and young generation of entrepreneurs buying business from them, the sale of small business are increasing every year.
+Selling a home-based, or single-person business for a profitable price is a challenging task for the owners.
+With a large number Baby Boomer's reaching retiring age each year, and young generation of entrepreneurs buying business from them, the sale of small businesses are increasing every year.
 And this year is not going to be any different.

 The strong growth of sell in home-based business is going to continue, as the interest rates are historically low for the past few years.
-For the owners who want to cash out or move on to a new venture this is the right time to sell their business.
+For the owners who want to cash out or move on to a new venture this is the right time to sell.
 Demand is in the market for a low-risk / high-profit solo enterprises.
-The approach from the business owner should be "be bought, not sold”.
+So the approach from the business owner should be "be bought, not sold".

-It is important for the business owners who are thinking about selling his/her business to be prepared for a buyer at any point of time in future.
-A detail blueprint is needed if you want to get the most out of your home-based business.
+It is important for the business owners to be prepared for a buyer at any point of time in future.
+A detail blueprint is needed if you want to get the most out of your home-based business entity.

 Related: What is Your Motivation for Selling the Business